eric-d-knowles/vscode-greene/doc.md

 1. **Connect to NYU-NET**

     You’ll need to be on NYU’s network ([NYU-NET](https://www.nyu.edu/life/information-technology/infrastructure/network-services/nyu-net.html)).
-If your’e on a campus wired or WiFi connection, you’re on NYU-NET already.
+If you’re on a campus wired or WiFi connection, you’re on NYU-NET already.
 If you’re off campus, you must connect through NYU’s VPN using the [Cisco AnyConnect software client](https://www.nyu.edu/life/information-technology/infrastructure/network-services/vpn.html).

 2. **Configure SSH**

     Set up a Secure Shell (SSH) configuration on your local machine by adding the entries below to your `~/.ssh/config` file.
 Don’t forget to replace `<NetID>` with your actual NetID.

     On a Mac, `config` can be easily located by clicking **Go > Go to Folder (⇧⌘G)** from the menu bar and typing `~/.ssh/` in the dialog box.
 Press Enter to open the folder.
-Double-click `config` to open it in a TextEdit).
+Double-click `config` to open it in TextEdit.

     In Windows, `config` can be found by pressing `Win + R` and typing `%USERPROFILE%\.ssh` in the dialog box and hitting Enter.
 Right-click on `config`, choose **Open with**, and select a text editor (e.g., Notepad).

     ```
     Host greene-login
     HostName greene.hpc.nyu.edu
-    User <NetID>
+    User edk202
     StrictHostKeyChecking no
     ServerAliveInterval 60
     ForwardAgent yes